andymac-2/c_vector/README.md

 ### API

-Available functions are as follows. replace `foo` with any type you have declared as above
+Available functions are as follows. replace `foo` below with any type you have declared as above

 #### `void foo_vec_init (foo_vector* vector)`